navcoin/KnowledgeBase/content/NavCoin Core/Locate your data directory.en.md

 date: "2019-03-21"
 ---

+## Note

+The NavCoin data folder contains important files including the blockchain, the `wallet.dat` and the `navcoin.conf`.
+Messing with these files without knowing what you are doing can lead to the loss of coins so proceed with caution!

+Make sure you have a back up your wallet before making changes to this directory.
+For information on backing up your wallet see [this guide](/navcoin-core/backup-your-wallet)

+## Location

 The location of the data directory differs depending on your operating system.
 By default you can find it in the following locations:

 ### Windows